SenyangJiang/CS35L-19Spring/Lab6/readme.txt

 	float all_scaled_color[width][height][3];

-all_scaled_color is an 3 dimensional array of floating point numbers that stores pixel values The array is then printed in the main function
+all_scaled_color is an 3 dimensional array of floating point numbers that stores pixel values

 Signature of parallel_func:
 	void* parallel_func(void* index);